benarnav/benarnav.github.io/posts/anticlock.md

     updateClockHands();
 </script>

-I recently spent several hours watching Christian Marclay's [*The Clock*](https://www.moma.org/calendar/exhibitions/5746?){:target="_blank" rel="noopener"}, a hypnotic collage of watches, bedside alarms, public clocks that demand attention, inventive cuckoo clocks—and everything in between.
-There were ticking hands, glowing digits, and clock faces without numbers at all.
+I sat for hours with Christian Marclay's [*The Clock*](https://www.moma.org/calendar/exhibitions/5746?){:target="_blank" rel="noopener"}.
+Watches, bedside alarms, station clocks high on the wall.
+Ticking hands, glowing digits, faces with no numbers at all.
+You forget where you are.
+The theater was cool but full, the kind of room where you become aware of your own breathing.

-Around 4 a.m., figures hovered between sleep and alertness—someone jolts awake at a ringing phone, another smokes in half-light, and yet another glances at a bedside clock.
-By 7 a.m., the montage shifts: blinds are raised, kettles whistle, slippers shuffle across floors—everyday routines synchronized with dawn’s arrival.
+At four in the morning, figures drifted between sleep and waking.
+Someone startled by a phone.
+Someone smoking in the near-dark, the ember the only sure thing.
+A hand reaching toward a clock on the nightstand.
+By seven the light had changed.
+Blinds drawn up.
+The sound of a kettle.
+Slippers on a wooden floor.
+The whole world resuming at once.
+You could feel it in the room, too—people shifting in their seats, the day already claiming them.

-Inspired by Marclay’s meditation, I began to wonder: how much of our perception of time is shaped by convention rather than necessity?
-I designed the Anticlock—a timepiece that subtly disorients just enough to awaken our time‑worn habits.
-Its hands move counter-clockwise, guided by right-to-left scripts like [Arabic](https://www.omniglot.com/writing/arabic.htm), [Hebrew](https://www.omniglot.com/writing/hebrew.htm), [Syriac](https://www.omniglot.com/writing/syriac.htm), and [Samaritan](https://www.omniglot.com/writing/samaritan.htm).
-Even in Arabic-speaking countries, where clocks commonly use Eastern Arabic numerals, the hands still move clockwise, reinforcing a near-universal pattern.
-The familiar circular face grounds the device; the reversed motion nudges us to question: what if we unlearn how to read time?
+Afterward I kept thinking about it.
+Not the film exactly, but the habits it exposed.
+How much of the way we feel time is convention.
+Inherited.
+I made something I call the Anticlock.
+Its hands move counter-clockwise, after the direction of [Arabic](https://www.omniglot.com/writing/arabic.htm), [Hebrew](https://www.omniglot.com/writing/hebrew.htm), [Syriac](https://www.omniglot.com/writing/syriac.htm), [Samaritan](https://www.omniglot.com/writing/samaritan.htm), some of these ancient.
+Even in countries where those scripts are read, clocks still turn in the universal way.
+That seemed worth noticing.
+The round face is familiar.
+The motion is not.
+It's a small disorientation, but it opens something.
+You watch the hands and for a moment you are outside of everything you know.

-This disruption is particularly potent given that readers of left-to-right languages tend to [mentally represent](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0011667){:target="_blank" rel="noopener"} events as unfolding from left to right in space.
-Marclay’s work makes us conscious of time’s visual and narrative layering.
-The Anticlock makes us conscious of time’s symbolic infrastructure.
-Together, I hope to raise the question: are our lives measured, structured—and even narrated—by cinematic conventions and chronometric habits rather than by lived reality?
+There is [research](https://journals.plos.org/plosone/article?id=10.1371/journal.pone.0011667){:target="_blank" rel="noopener"} showing that people who read left to right imagine events moving that way in space, a current running beneath thought.
+Marclay strips the ordinary passage of hours down to its images, its cuts.
+The Anticlock strips it down to its machinery.
+Both ask the same question, really.
+Whether we live inside time or inside the way time has been presented to us.

-Time itself doesn't change—but our relationship to it, and how we perceive it, certainly can.
+Time doesn't change.
+But we might learn to hold it differently.